omnivery/mautic-omnivery-plugin/README.md

 **Main Features**

 - Sending emails via Omnivery API.
-- Multi-domains configuration.

 ### Prerequisites

-- Project was tested on Mautic 3.3.3
+- Project was tested on Mautic 4.2.0
 - During development having composer 1 setup can be handy to run scripts in `composer.json`.

 ### Installing